-The Internet of Things is about connecting multiple devices over the internet, and allowing them to talk to us, to applications and to each other.
-To put it simply, Internet of Things devices are intended to make our lives easier.
-But, not everyone is paying attention to the security of all these devices – and they should be.
+The Internet of Things is about connecting multiple devices over the internet and allowing them to talk to us, to applications, and to each other.
+To put it simply, the Internet of Things devices are intended to make our lives easier.
+But, not everyone is paying attention to the security risks of all these devices – and they should be.

-What risks does the Internet of Things pose?
+What security risks does the Internet of Things pose?

-Internet of Things (IoT) devices often don't have strict security measures in place.
-“You can't lock a door and leave a window open, and you can't lock the window but leave the garage open,” says Brian Witten, senior director of Internet of Things at Symantec.
+Internet of Things (IoT) devices often doesn't have strict security measures in place.
+“You can't lock a door and leave a window open, and you can't lock the window but leave the garage open,” says Brian Witten, senior director of the Internet of Things at Symantec.

-It’s time to face the facts – the convenience of IoT comes with a whole lot of risk.
+It’s time to face the facts – the convenience of IoT comes with a whole lot of security risks.
 According to MIT Information Systems and Technology, one of the biggest issues of these devices is that manufacturers are motivated by profit rather than security.

 For example, some have default passwords that are posted online and cannot be easily changed.
 Unlike a phone or computer, the software in IoT devices can quickly become outdated without a way to update it.